BryggansBryggeri/bryggio/README.md

 To remedy these projects BryggIO is:

-- Implemented in rust, a strictly typed, compiled and safe language (no unsafe code is used in the core software), makes BryggIO very reliable.
-The compiler checks all edge cases and crashing the software is extremely difficult.
+- Implemented in rust --- a strictly typed, compiled and safe language (no unsafe code is used in the core software) --- BryggIO is very reliable.
+The compiler checks many edge cases and crashing the software is extremely difficult.
   As a bonus, it also makes BryggIO very fast and memory efficient.
 - We aim to be very stable and use semantic versioning to communicate changes' impact.
-  Note: We are currently in pre-release (<1.0) and during that period wild changes can occur.
+  *Note:* We are currently in pre-release (<1.0, <0.1.0 to be perfectly honest) and during that period wild changes can and will occur.
 - BryggIO is, and will remain, free and open source.
 We will keep backend and frontend separated so that any frontend can be used.

 ### Control